hdtodd/WeatherStation/doc/WS-WP-Install.md

 assuming that you're using `minicom` for communication between your host Pi and the probe.
 Once the code is uploaded, it will announce itself over the USB connection, inform you of any missing sensors, and then await commands over the USB port.  `?` or `help` will give a list of commands to try.
 A simple example would be to type `report` and then `sample` to show you the datetime stamp and readings from any connected sensors.
 WP does not support editing of command lines typed, so you can't correct typing mistakes.
 Just press RETURN and start a new command line.

-##Connecting the Arduino to Devices
+## Connecting the Arduino to Devices

 See the Fritzing circuit diagram (`WS_Probe.fzz` or `WS_Probe.pdf`) for details, and check or edit `WP.h` to review and/or change the pin assignments on the Arduino.
 Those assignments are for the Uno R3: you may need to change pin assignments on other models.

 Again, missing devices are ignored by the program.
 For those devices you do have, the program pin assignments are as follow:

-###Chronodot Real-Time-Clock
+### Chronodot Real-Time-Clock
 *  VCC to Arduino 5v
 *  GND to Arduino GND
 *  SCL to Arduino pin 13
 *  SDA to Arduino pin 11

-###TFT pin definitions for Sainsmart 1.8" TFT SPI on the Arduino
+### TFT pin definitions for Sainsmart 1.8" TFT SPI </br>on the Arduino
 *	 TFT VCC to Arduino 5v
 *  TFT GND to Arduino GND
 *  TFT SCL to Arduino pin 13
 *  TFT SDA to Arduino pin 11
 *  TFT CS to Arduino pin 10
 *	 TFT RS/DC to Arduino pin 9
 *	 TFT Reset to Arduino pin 8
 *  Arduino RESET to Arduino pin 7 (to enable TFT hardware reset on restart command)

-###DS18 pin definitions
+### DS18 pin definitions
 *  VCC to Arduino 5v (We use powered rather than parasitic mode, so VCC is needed)
 *  GND to Arduino GND
 *  Data wire to Arduino pin 5 with 4K7 Ohm pullup to VCC 5V

-###DHT22 pin definitions
+### DHT22 pin definitions
 *	 VCC to Arduino 5v
 *	 GND to Arduino GND
 *	 Data pin to Arduino pin 2 with 10K pullup to VCC 5v

-###MPL3115A2 pin definitions
+### MPL3115A2 pin definitions
 *	 VCC to Arduino 5v
 *  GND to Arduino GND
 *  SCL to Arduino SCL
 *	 SDA to Arduino SDA

-##WeatherStation (WS)
+## WeatherStation (WS)

 The file `WS.h` documents parameters you might want to change to affect the routine operation of WS, such as the frequency of collection of data from the probe.

 The most significant compilation option for WS is the choice of database for storing the collected data.
 In operation, the probe can be commanded to present its results in a labeled-text report style, as a comma-separated-variable (CSV) string suitable for processing into spreadsheets or SQL databases, or in XML format.
 WeatherStation commands WP to present data in CSV format and then stores the results into a SQL database.
 In the distributed version of WS, you can choose to use either sqlite3 or MySQL as the database for storage.

-###Database Options
+### Database Options

 WS can record the date-time stamped sample data it receives from WP in either a sqlite3 (default) or MySQL database.